THE DISTRICT CLAY CENTER

 Brand new to clay and want to take one of our potter's wheels out for a test ride?

-Try a One Shot! class held on Friday, Saturday & Sunday nights at 5:30 pm.
-For $75, you get a wheel, clay, a nice instructor and around two hours to try your hand at throwing some clay.
+Try a One Shot! class held on Friday, Saturday & Sunday nights at 5:30 pm & special Federal Holiday Mondays at 10am & 12:30pm.
+For $85, you get a wheel, clay, a nice instructor and around two hours to try your hand at throwing some clay.

 You may be mesmerized . . . or not.
 The wheel looks easy but it can seem to have a mind of its own.